 Can You Compost Shredded Paper?
-What Kinds Are Safe?
+2 Simple Ways

 Most people forget that paper comes from a natural source, which means it is not dangerous to the environment and can be composted.
 Paper is made from a couple of ingredients, including plants such as trees, rice, cotton, and hemp, and is treated with chemicals that have a benign impact on the environment.